igorkulman/coding-journal/content/post/2017-03-28-my-experience-running-a-hackintosh.md

 +++

 A few months ago I decided to take part in an iOS project.
 The first problem I needed to solve was to be able to run macOS Sierra and XCode.
 I did not really want to buy an overpriced MacBook without function keys or and underpowered Mac Mini.
-Especially when I own a nearly 4 years old desktop computer that is still usable for all my needs.
+Especially when I own a more than 3 years old desktop computer that is still usable for all my needs.
 A few iOS developers I know recommended I go the Hackintosh way.

 ## Hackintosh